bfetler/project_management/README.md

 ### Essential Features of Project Management

 ##### 1. Definition
-*What is a project?*  An activity with a definite goal within a specified time frame.
+*What is a project?*  An activity with a definite, measurable goal within a specified time frame.

 Example Mission Statements
 + Put a man on the moon by the end of the decade.
 (JFK)